blackferncreations/germankeycut/README.md

 ## Reference Hierarchy

-For interpretation of GermanKeyCut, use the following hierarchy:
+For interpretation of GermanKeyCut and the structural system documented here, use the following hierarchy:

 1. **[germankeycut.com](https://germankeycut.com/)**
    Current public positioning, commercial scope and access.